Privacy Policy

 If we are unable to give you access to the information you have requested, we will give you written reasons for this decision when we respond to your request.
 If you have any concerns about the refusal, please see section 6 for further information.
 We may charge you a reasonable fee for access to some types of information.
 This charge will be limited to the cost of recouping our costs for providing you with the information.
 We will not charge you to make a request to access your information.

-4.2 Correcting your personal information
+5.2 Correcting your personal information

 To enable us to provide you with the best possible service, it is important that the information we hold about you is accurate.
 We will take reasonable steps to ensure your personal information is accurate, complete and up-to-date at the time of collecting, using or disclosing it.
 However, you should notify us when your details change.
 If you believe any information we hold about you is inaccurate, incomplete or out-of-date, you should contact us.
 We will respond to your request within a reasonable period and take reasonable steps to amend your records.
+If we disagree with the correction, we will, at your request, attach a statement noting your request.

-5.1 Online data collection and use
+6.1 Online data collection and use

 When you access the Website, we collect certain anonymous technical information about user activities on the website.
 This may include information such as the type of browser used to access the website and the pages visited.
 This information is used by Consentic to make decisions about maintaining and improving our website and online services.

-5.2 Cookies and analytics
+6.2 Cookies and analytics

 We use cookies and industry standard analytics to collect data to help us determine which pages are most popular, peak usage times and other information that helps us make our Website easier and more efficient for you to use.
 When you visit our Website we may set a cookie on your machine so that when you next visit our Website it links to your personal information that is stored on our system.